OpenNebula/docs/source/integration/system_interfaces/introapis.rst

 You should be reading this Chapter if you are trying to automate tasks in your deployed OpenNebula cloud, and you have already read all of the previous guides.

-This Chapter introduces the OpenNebula interfaces:
+This Chapter introduces the OpenNebula system interfaces:

-* **System interfaces** expose the full functionality of OpenNebula and are mainly used to adapt and tune the behavior of OpenNebula to the target infrastructure:

   * The XML-RPC interface is the primary interface for OpenNebula, exposing all the functionality to interface the OpenNebula daemon.
 Through the XML-RPC interface you can control and manage any OpenNebula resource, including VMs, Virtual Networks, Images, Users, Hosts and Clusters.
 Use the XML-RPC interface if you are developing specialized libraries for Cloud applications or you need a low-level interface with the OpenNebula core.
 A full reference in the :ref:`XML-RPC reference Section <api>`.
   * The OpenNebula Cloud API provides a simplified and convenient way to interface with the OpenNebula core XMLRPC API.
 The OCA interfaces exposes the same functionality as that of the XML-RPC interface.
 OpenNebula includes four language bindings for OCA: :ref:`Ruby <ruby>`, :ref:`JAVA <java>`, :ref:`Golang <go>` and :ref:`Python <python>`.